Factual/drake/README.md

 Drake provides HDFS support by allowing you to specify inputs and outputs like `hdfs:/my/big_file.txt`.

 If you plan to use Drake with HDFS, please see the [wiki doc on HDFS Compatibility](https://github.com/Factual/drake/wiki/HDFS-Compatibility).

+## Amazon S3 Compatibility

+Thanks to [Chris Howe](https://github.com/howech), Drake now has basic compatibility with Amazon S3 by allowing you to specify inputs and outputs like `s3://bucket/path/to/object`.

+If you plan to use Drake with S3, please see the [wiki doc on S3 Compatibility](https://github.com/Factual/drake/wiki/S3-Compatibility).

 ## Drake on the REPL